7 Wedding Colour Palettes That Will Define 2026

 Rustic farm table with terracotta plates and olive greenery in a barn venue

 Terracotta has crossed from "trend" to "classic," and I love what happens when you pair it with olive green, mustard, and warm beige.
 The whole palette feels like it grew out of the ground — grounded, timeless, and completely at home in an outdoor setting.
 It doesn't compete with nature.
 It belongs to it.
+Farm and barn venues across Canada report this as their most-requested palette for 2026, and when you look at the finished results, it's not hard to understand why.

 • Key colours: Terracotta, Rust, Mustard, Olive, Warm Beige